-This rendering is an architectural rendering of how the rubble trench, foundation, cordwood and roof all tie in together.
+Below is an architectural rendering of how the rubble trench, foundation, cordwood and roof all tie-in together.

 Before you start on any building project you should consult with qualified experts to make sure you are using the correct materials and load calculations.